Zehelein/pg-transactional-outbox/examples/rabbitmq/README.md

 ## Infrastructure

-This service requires a PostgreSQL service to store the movies and to implement the transactional outbox and inbox pattern.
+This service requires a PostgreSQL server to store the movies and to implement the transactional outbox and inbox pattern.
 And a RabbitMQ instance to send the messages.
 The root folder `./infra` contains a `docker-compose.yml` file to create a local PostgreSQL and RabbitMQ instance for you.
 You can adjust the